tscholze/kotlin-kmm-compose-sample/Readme.md

 ## Special thanks to
 - [David Herman](https://github.com/bitspittle) for helping me with all Kotlin
 - [Adrian Witaszak](https://github.com/charlee-dev) for helping me to get started with KMM and shared ui
+- [Marcel Reiter](MarcelReiter) for showing me how to work with Jetpack Compose shenanigans

 ## Get in touch
 If you wanna talk about Kotlin, KMM, Shared Compose UI, Jetpack Compose pr Jetpack Compose for Web, I would highly recommend to join David's tiny but [awesome Discord server](https://discord.com/invite/5NZ2GKV5Cs) for his awesome CfW-enhancing web framework called [Kobweb](https://kobweb.varabyte.com).
 I never meet such brilliant folks that are not too "good" to help beginners.